-We are pleased to announce the eleventh release (code name "Hilbert") of the Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
-This release includes, among other things, various improvements in the handling of external libraries (and with that, installations), discontinue the direct support for Fortran 77 (use Fortran 90 instead), and enable the C++ code in GRHydro by default.
-In addition, bug fixes accumulated since the previous release in November 2014 have been included.
+We are pleased to announce the thirteenth release (code name "Brahe") of the Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
+This release includes, among other things, updates to the IllinoisGRMHD code, updated requirements concerning C++, and updates examples in the gallery.
+In addition, bug fixes accumulated since the previous release in November 2015 have been included.

 The Einstein Toolkit is a collection of software components and tools for simulating and analyzing general relativistic astrophysical systems that builds on numerous software efforts in the numerical relativity community including CactusEinstein, the Carpet AMR infrastructure and the relativistic magneto-hydrodynamics code GRHydro.
-The Cactus Framework is used as the underlying computational infrastructure providing large-scale parallelization, general computational components, and a model for collaborative, portable code development.
+For parts of the toolkit, the Cactus Framework is used as the underlying computational infrastructure providing large-scale parallelization, general computational components, and a model for collaborative, portable code development.
 The toolkit includes modules to build complete codes for simulating black hole spacetimes as well as systems governed by relativistic magneto-hydrodynamics.

 The Einstein Toolkit uses a distributed software model and its different modules are developed, distributed, and supported either by the core team of Einstein Toolkit Maintainers, or by individual groups.
 Where modules are provided by external groups, the Einstein Toolkit Maintainers provide quality control for modules for inclusion in the toolkit and help coordinate support.
 The Einstein Toolkit Maintainers currently involve postdocs and faculty from six different institutions, and host weekly meetings that are open for anyone to join in.